FMLA Frequently Asked Questions

 - Circumstances described in previous certification change significantly OR

-The City receives information that casts doubt upon the continuing validity of the certification.
+- The Standard receives information that casts doubt upon the continuing validity of the certification.

 - Leave for a matter not covered by the original certification requires its own certification.

-- For those using FMLA leave intermittently, the City may not request recertification in less than the minimum duration of the leave, as noted by the health care provider.
+- For those using FMLA leave intermittently, The Standard may not request recertification in less than the minimum duration of the leave, as noted by the health care provider.

 - In the case of leaves lasting more than 30 days the City can request recertification every six months.